10 Small But Important Things To Do In Belize

 One of the best parts of this adventure is that Jaguar Preserve offers quarters that you can rent.
 It will cost you around $5 to camp for each night and the accommodation costs $20 per night per person.
 There are also cabins that cost between $40 and $55 per night.
 Don’t forget to bring your own water and food but there are also available cooking equipment and tents that you can rent.

-As the result of the efforts Alan Rabinowitz who conducted a series of jaguar study, the Cockscomb Basin Wildlife Sanctuary was built.
+As a result of the efforts Alan Rabinowitz who conducted a series of jaguar studies, the Cockscomb Basin Wildlife Sanctuary was built.
 In addition to being the home of the largest cat of Belize, the sanctuary shields the two principal water river systems.
 More than 128,000 acres of the jungle are enclosed by the Cockscomb Mountains.